Geology of Brecon Beacons National Park: Karst landscape

 A large number of caves have developed, several of which rank amongst the longest in Britain.
 In the upper Swansea Valley is Ogof Ffynnon Ddu, Britain’s deepest cave with a vertical development of 274.5m whilst nearby is Dan yr Ogof, part of which is operated as a show cave.
 In the east of the park are the Ogof y Daren Cilau, Ogof Agen Allwedd and Ogof Draenen systems.
 Also of note, partly on account of their cultural associations, are the caves of Eglwys Faen and Chartist Cave.
 The former is situated at the rear of the great embayment at the Craig y Cilau national nature reserve and the latter is high on Mynydd Llangynidr.
+The age of the caves is not well constrained but an age of at least 780,000 years is suggested for at least some of the larger ones since certain cave sediments contain evidence of the last reversal of the Earth's magnetic field.
+Radiometric dating of some speleothems also extends their age to beyond half a million years.

 Glacial legacy

 The area has been subject to several glacial periods, of which the last, the Devensian finished 11,700 years ago.
 Glacial ice is thought to have covered the majority of the park at the height of the last glaciation around 22,000 years ago though some areas remained unglaciated including the larger part of the Black Mountains.
 Elsewhere the highest peaks protruded above the ice as nunataks.
 Though terminal moraines lay largely outside of the park's boundaries, a number of recessional moraines have been identified.
 There are several cirque moraines which are thought to date from the Loch Lomond Stadial between 12,900 and 11,500 years ago.
 These include the features around Llyn y Fan Fach and Llyn Cwm Llwch, both of which lakes occupy glacially excavated rock hollows or cirques.
 Glacial erratics are common, the most obvious being those of Old Red Sandstone perched on various of the limestone pavements which lie to the south of the sandstone outcrops.
 Glacial striations and polish are also recorded, particularly from exposed surfaces of the Twrch Sandstone.